miraxes/ngx-custom-tour/projects/ngx-custom-tour/README.md

   <tour-step selector="highlight-me" [order]="3" position="right" title="title string">
     <!-- ANY HTML HERE
-      NOTE: ONLY selector attribute is required! others is up to you -->
+      NOTE: ONLY order attribute is required! others is up to you -->
   </tour-step>
   ```
   ## NOTE:

-  > selector MUST BE unique, so you can highlight Element once
+  > order MUST BE unique

 ## Styles